scalar-labs/scalar-kubernetes/docs/StepByStepManualDeploymentGuideScalarDLOnAWS.md

 ### Create Node Group

-The following steps help you to create Node Group `default`
+The following steps help you to create Node Group `default`.

 * On your **Kubernetes cluster** page, select **Configuration** tab
 * Select **Compute** tab